 Have you ever had something stolen from you while you were travelling?
 Once a thief broken into the New Zealand condo I was staying at with my parents, and made off with the contents of our wallets.
 I was living in Japan at the time, where bank machines weren’t open on evenings and weekends (I hope that’s changed!).
 I can’t remember how I made it back to my village in Japan with no cash and no bus pass, but somehow I did.
-The theft put a major downer on the rest of our holiday.
-The Divine Destination Collection, Canada’s curator of unique luxury travel adventures has recently polled their inner circle of highly experienced travellers and come up with a few tips to avoid travel theft.
-Here are their findings (plus my unsolicited advice).
+The theft put a major downer on the rest of our holiday, but I’ve gotten wiser.
+Here are my best tips for avoiding travel theft.

 How to avoid travel theft